Bellisario/profilator/README.md

 > **Tip:** you can also scale more than 1x, for example 2x, but for now the image resolution is the same, so could be grainy

+> **Warning:** Profile images over 3x will be rendered as 3x to prevent server bandwidth consumption too high and client heavy image downloads.

 ### Other tips

 #### Force username letter uppercase